petyaracz/RaczBecknerHayPierrehumbert2019/README.md

 #### MGL

 MGL rules for our data plus helper scripts.
 For MGL, visit Adam Albright's [page](http://www.mit.edu/~albright/mgl/).
+For a workflow summary, see MGL.md

 #### Paper